ephread/inkgd/docs/source/advanced/differences_between_api.rst

     func _remove_runtime():
         InkRuntime.deinit(get_tree().root)

-``__InkRuntime`` contains a few configuration settings you may want to tweak.
-To that end, ``InkRuntime.init()`` returns the node added to the tree.
-The two following settings are enabled by default, but you can disable them if they interfere with your environment.
+InkRuntime contains a few configuration settings you may want to tweak, see the :doc:`API documentation</classes/class_inkruntime>`.

--  ``should_pause_execution_on_runtime_error``: pause the execution in
-   debug when a runtime error is raised.
--  ``should_pause_execution_on_story_error``: pause the execution in
-   debug when a story error is raised.

 .. note::

-    When using ``InkPlayer``, you don't need to manually add the runtime node to the tree.
-The two properties described above are also available on *InkPlayer*, use them instead if you did not instantiate the node by yourself.
+    When using InkPlayer, you don't need to manually add the runtime node to the tree.
+All the properties defined on InkRuntime also available on InkPlayer, use them instead if you did not instantiate the node by yourself.

 `Getting and setting variables`_